Mykal-Michelle Harris

 Mykal-Michelle Harris is an American actress.
-She is best known for playing Santamonica Johnson in Mixed-ish, Alice Baxter in Raven's Home and the titular character in Ariel.
+She is best known for playing Santamonica Johnson in Mixed-ish, Alice Baxter in Raven's Home and the title character in Ariel.

 Early life

 Harris was born in Delran Township, New Jersey.
 She was a straight A student at school.
 Her mother Kimberly helps her with her acting career.

 Career

-Harris' first big role of her career was playing Santamonica Johnson in the sitcom Mixed-ish.
-She then starred as Luna in the Cheaper by the Dozen reboot.
-She was cast as Alice Baxter in the family sitcom Raven's Home starring Raven-Symoné.
+Harris's first big role of her career was playing Santamonica Johnson in the sitcom Mixed-ish.
+She then starred as Luna in the Cheaper by the Dozen reboot opposite of Leo Abelo Perry who portrayed Luna's fraternal twin brother Luca.

+In 2023, Harris was cast as Alice Baxter in the family sitcom Raven's Home portraying Raven Baxter's niece Alice starting in season five.
 She has voiced Ariel in Ariel as well as Ariel: Mermaid Tales and Ariel in the Little Mermaid: Songs from the Crystal Cavern.

 Personal life

 She is currently living with her mother in Santa Clarita, California.
-She is a keen collector of dolls and is a spokesperson for the L.O.L brand.
+Her personal decorative choice often includes unicorns.
+She is a keen collector of dolls and is a spokesperson for the L.O.L Surprise, Num Noms, and Moj Moj brands from MGA Entertainment.